bedrocklinux/bedrocklinux-website/markdown/introduction.md

 developer at Linux-distribution-making.
 Thus, where possible, it is preferable to use functionality from a client rather than Bedrock Linux itself.
 If something can be deferred to a client it will be; Bedrock Linux only does what it has to do to enable the integration of other Linux distributions.

 ### {id="statically\_linked"} Statically-linked Executables

-Typically, most executables refer to other libraries for their components.
+Typically, most executables refer to other libraries for some of their components.
 If this is done at runtime, this is known as *dynamic linking*.
-By contrast, one can (sometimes) *statically link* the libraries into the executable when compiling.
+By contrast, one can (sometimes) *statically link* the libraries into the executable when compiling so everything is "built-in".

 When using dynamically linked executables, the libraries for the executable must be available at run time.
 This is why you can not simply take an